 The Group meets on Tuesday nights 8 pm - 9 pm at the JCC.

-In this session we will continue the book of Sha'ar Hayichud, The Gate of Unity by Rabbi Dovber of Lubavitch that is known at "The Keys to Kabbalah" Chapters 12 and 13
+In this session we will continue the book of Sha'ar Hayichud, The Gate of Unity by Rabbi Dovber of Lubavitch that is known at "The Keys to Kabbalah" Chapters 25-26 where we will focus on the Sefirot of Chachmah [Conception] and Binah [Understanding].

-The Kabbalah Group will meet weekly for this session on 6 Tuesday Evenings from October 17 - November 21, 8pm - 9pm.
+The Kabbalah Group will meet for this weekly session on 7 Tuesday evenings from January 28- March 10, 8pm - 9pm.

 We will meet in person at the JCC.
 There will also be a virtual option for those who are unable to join in person.